Axlefublr/harp-nvim/README.md

 2. `cf>` — may sometimes work, but in the example above, it would need to be `c2f>`.
 And then, it might be 3 or 4 or whatever else!
 At which point it's too much counting to use comfortably.
 3. `ct ` — can sometimes work, for types that don't take multiple generic arguments.

 All of these solutions kinda suck ass.
-With filetype search harps, I can first search for this pattern: ` -> \zs.*\ze {` and now, I go directly to the return type, and _also_ have it as my latest search (if you keep the `restore` option off).
+With filetype search harps, I can first search for this pattern: ` -> \zs.*\ze {` and now, I go directly to the return type, and _also_ have it as my latest search.

 > `\zs` and `\ze` are probably the most useful vim regex thing you didn't know about.
 They let you completely circumvent having to use lookahead / lookbehinds, and are way simpler conceptually.
 I heavily recommend reading about them: `:h /\zs`, `:h /\ze` — they will massively improve your experience of using search harps (as well as usual searches / `:s` command / etc).